Self-Knowledge and Discernment

 - A place to encounter other pilgrims willing to slow down and strive for meaningful conversations

 - A time to be deeply receptive to the experience of transcendence and our relationship to God

-This course will provide some of the historical, philosophical, and spiritual resources needed to make our two weeks of walking the Camino de Santiago—one of the great pilgrimage routes of the Medieval Christian world—a time of reflection and discernment that we undertake as both as individuals and as a class community.
+This course will provide some of the theological, philosophical, and historical resources needed to render an extended walk on the Camino de Santiago—one of the great pilgrimage routes of the Christian world—a time of reflection and discernment that we undertake as both as individuals and as a class community.
 If the current global pandemic makes it unsafe to go to Spain, we have prepared two exciting and challenging domestic pilgrimage opportunities either in Utah or in Wisconsin, so that if at all possible the experience of journeying together in beautiful landscape on foot to a religious shrine will still be integral to the course.

 Enrollment and Commitment